reemibb/coffee-shop-db/README.md

 ## About

-Local database for coffee-shop-web repository, using xampp and php.
+Local database for [coffee-shop-web](https://github.com/reemibb/coffee-shop-web), using xampp and php.

 ## License